pytorch/tutorials/beginner_source/ddp_fault_tolerance.rst

    +     self.epochs_run = snapshot["EPOCHS_RUN"]
    +     print(f"Resuming training from snapshot at Epoch {self.epochs_run}")

-Regularly storing all the relevant information in snapshots allows our training job to seamlessly resume after an interruption.

 Loading a snapshot in the Trainer constructor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+When restarting an interrupted training job, your script will first try
+to load a snapshot to resume training from.

 .. code:: diff